Vishesh-Gupta/Course-Notes-UW/Computer Science/CS 246/Lecture 7.md

 When n and np go out of scope, the memory for these is reclaimed.
 The heap value continues to live on.

-Forgetting to deallocate heap memory causes **memory leaks. **Memory leaks are bad and earns you 0 marks on marmoset  if you leak 1 byte of memory.
+Forgetting to deallocate heap memory causes **memory leaks. **Memory leaks are bad and earns you 0 marks on marmoset if you leak even 1 byte of memory.

 **Allocating heap arrays**